bushstas/classy-loader/README.md

 ### extraAttributeName

 An attribute name of React elements, that will be parsed by loader.
-This also can be used like variable names or object keys.
-And be whatever word you like but not will be changed.
+It be whatever word you like but not will be changed.
 By default, it has value "classes".

 ```javascript